vuejs/docs/src/glossary/index.md

 Components are the primary mechanism provided by Vue to split a UI into smaller pieces, both to improve maintainability and to allow for code reuse.

-A component is an object.
+A Vue component is an object.
 All properties are optional, but either a template or render function is required for the component to render.
 For example, the following object would be a valid component:

 ```js
 const HelloWorldComponent = {